Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Methodology

-With the restrictions of the above two losses, $\mathcal{L}_{class}$ and $\mathcal{L}_{cluster}$, the features can form the sub-cluster structure to a certain extent.
+The above two losses, $\mathcal{L}_{class}$ and $\mathcal{L}_{cluster}$, are effective in forming the sub-cluster structure of the features.
 However, the clustering may not precisely occur within the class as the class labels are not utilized during cluster prediction.
-Samples from different classes are likely to be wrongly gathered into the same cluster because of the inter-class similarity, as shown in {Figure \ref{Fig.cluster-aware}(b)}.
-In order to correct the improper clustering results, we design a purity loss $\mathcal{L}_{purity}$ (Eq.~\ref{ClusterPurityLoss}) to refine the clusters:
+Samples from different classes are likely to be wrongly gathered into the same cluster because of the inter-class similarity, as shown in {Figure \ref{fig5}(b)}.
+To address this issue, we propose a purity loss $\mathcal{L}_{purity}$ (Equation~\ref{ClusterPurityLoss}) to refine the clustering results:

-where ${\rm \bf f}_i$ is the anchor, the positive sample ${\rm \bf f}_i^p$ is the class center of the anchor's class, the negative sample ${\rm \bf f}_i^n$ is the nearest feature in the same cluster of ${\rm \bf f}_i$ with a different class label, and $\alpha$ denotes the margin between positive and negative pairs.
-Hence, if the distance between anchor and positive item is longer than the distance between the anchor and negative sample by a margin $\alpha$, the purity loss $\mathcal{L}_{purity}$ will take effect, as shown in Figure \ref{Fig.cluster-aware}(c).
-The anchor will be pushed away from the wrong cluster and be pulled towards its correct class when minimizing $\mathcal{L}_{purity}$.
+where ${\rm \bf f}_i$ is the anchor, the positive sample ${\rm \bf f}_i^p$ is the class center of the anchor's class, and the negative sample ${\rm \bf f}_i^n$ is the nearest feature in the same cluster of ${\rm \bf f}_i$ with a different class label.
+The margin between positive and negative pairs is denoted as $\alpha$.
+The purity loss is defined as the sum of the triplet loss over all the samples in the base set.

+The purity loss refines the clustering results by pulling the anchor towards its correct class and pushing it away from the wrong cluster, as depicted in Figure \ref{fig5}(c).
+Specifically, the loss is activated only when the distance between the anchor and positive item is longer than the distance between the anchor and negative sample by a margin $\alpha$.
+By minimizing the purity loss, we can improve the quality of the learned sub-clusters and correct the improper clustering results caused by inter-class similarity.